QSBS Reporting Requirements: How to Report Qualified Small Business Stock on Tax Returns

 Form 8949 Reporting

-Description of Property: Description of the QSBS sold (e.g., "100 shares XYZ Corp.
-QSBS")
+- Description of Property: Clearly describe the QSBS sold, such as "100 shares XYZ Corp.
+QSBS."

-Cost or Other Basis: Your adjusted basis in the QSBS
+- Cost or Other Basis: The adjusted basis in the QSBS.

-Code: Use code "Q" in column (f) to indicate QSBS exclusion
+- Code: Employ the code "Q" in column (f) to denote the application of the QSBS exclusion.

-Adjustments to Gain or Loss: Show the excluded amount as a negative adjustment
+- Adjustments to Gain or Loss: Illustrate the excluded amount as a negative adjustment, which is pivotal in calculating the net capital gain or loss.

 Schedule D Reporting